learn-co-curriculum/dsc-managing-time-series-data-lab/README.md

 ### Time-series Index Slicing for Data Selection

-Pandas carries the ability to handle date stamp indices allowing quick and handy way of slicing data.
-For example, we can slice our dataset to only retrieve data points that come after the year 1990.
+Slice our dataset to only retrieve data points that come after the year 1990.

 ```python